Master's Degree Programme in Information and Communication Technology: Digital Health

 Programme in brief

-A. Advanced-level studies in the major subject module 40 ECTS
+B. Advanced-level studies in the major subject module 20 ECTS

-D. Master of Science in Technology thesis module 40 ECTS
+E. Master of Science in Technology thesis 30 ECTS

 Digital Health specialisation track gives interdisciplinary knowledge in health technologies and biomedical engineering both from theoretical and practical perspective.
 Hence, giving possibility for employment in different health technology sectors, ranging from wellness and sport to personalized medical solutions and computational data analytics of biomedical data.